erizov/Professor/semester_1/lecture_07_heaps_priority/fibonacci_heap/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Fibonacci Heap for a specific use case (e.g., nearly sortdatasetata)
+7. Optimize Fibonacci Heap for a specific employ case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Fibonacci Heap
 9. Compare Fibonacci Heap performance with alternative algorithms on large datasets